 - Buying PLEX on the in-game market and selling it for ISK.
 You can buy 500 PLEX for $20 and sell it for around 1,500,000,000 ISK.
 That is how the "official" price of ISK is defined and currently stands at approximately $13-$14 per 1,000,000,000 ISK.
 On the other hand, the black-market(through real money trading) rate for ISK is around $5 per 1,000,000,000 ISK.

-Trivia: It is rumored that CCP Games chose this name as a reference to the Icelandic Krona (national currency in Iceland) which has same ISO code "ISK".
+Trivia: It is rumored that CCP Games chose this name as a reference to the Icelandic Krona (national currency in Iceland) which has the same ISO code "ISK".
 CCP Games, the producer, and publisher of EVE Online is a company based in Iceland.

 PLEX is the second most popular currency in EVE Online.
 PLEX cannot be directly obtained through regular gameplay.
 Players commonly buy it and trade on the market to acquire fast ISK in a way that is acceptable to the game developers.
 PLEX can also be traded for additional game time.
 While until just recently 1 PLEX equaled one month of game-time, it was changed, and currently, you will get one month of game-time for 500 PLEX.
-However, also the price for PLEX was adjusted, and the amount of PLEX that can be exchanged for additional 30 days of play time is still $20.
+However, also the price for PLEX was adjusted, and the amount of PLEX that can be exchanged for an additional 30 days of play time is still $20.

 Keep in mind that buying the game time directly is cheaper than buying PLEX.
 PLEX is an excellent way for more advanced players to be able to fund their adventure with the resources they earn while playing the game.

 PLEX is also often used to estimate the costs of most significant EVE Online battles.
 It is done by calculating the price of wrecked ships, which are usually indicated in PLEX.